camjjack/vagrant-ctf/README.md

 * Always use private internet access for a vpn.
 (Other vpn services are available)
 * Use Dropbox to share ctf files between VMs.
 This is my persistant storage with all my previous ctf problems and solutions.
 * Do most of my work in the ubuntu VM.
 Kali for pen testing tools, and windows for when its required
+* For socat binaries I use the ctfrun script in the tools directory.

 # setup
 Build the required vagrant box file with packer